pantheon-systems/documentation/source/content/relaunch.md

 ### Roles & Permissions

-The permission to manage billing and plans is granted only to the role of **Site Owner** / **Organization Administrators**.
+The permission to manage billing and plans is granted only to the role of **Site Owner** / **Workspace Administrators**.
 Other roles do not have access as described on this page.

 <Alert title="Note" type="info">